sylvainpolletvillard/pwa-workshop/4-api-cache/README.md

 We saw in the previous step how to cache static files.
 The strategy we have put in place for these files is called *Cache-First*, that is, always return the cached version if available.
 What about dynamic data, typically API responses?

-For the purposes of offline mode, we must also put this data in a local cache.
-On the other hand, unlike static files, it is important for the user to have the most recent data (the "coolest") as soon as possible.
-So we have to change strategy.
+To have an offline mode, we also need to put this data in a local cache.
+On the other hand, unlike static files, it is important for the user to have the most recent data (the "freshest") as soon as possible.
+So we have to change our strategy.

 ## Cache, Update, Refresh